buildbot/buildbot/master/docs/developer/database.rst

         Get a single build, in the format described above, specified by builder and number, rather than build id.
         Returns ``None`` if there is no such build.

+    .. py:method:: getPrevSuccessfulBuild(builderid, number, ssBuild)

+        :param integer builderid: builder to get builds for
+        :param integer number: the current build number.
+Previous build will be taken from this number
+        :param list ssBuild: the list of sourcestamps for the current build number
+        :returns: None or a build dictionnary

+        Returns the last successful build from the current build number with the same repository/repository/codebase

     .. py:method:: getBuilds(builderid=None, buildrequestid=None)

         :param integer builderid: builder to get builds for